GodSpoon/doombox/README.md

 # shmegl's DoomBox

-**Highest score gets a free tattoo**
+**frag4ink**

-An interactive gaming kiosk built on Radxa Zero that displays a QR code for user registration, launches DOOM with custom player names, tracks high scores, and awards prizes to top players.
+An interactive promo kiosk built on Radxa Zero that displays a QR code for user registration, launches DOOM with custom player names, tracks high scores, and awards prizes to top players.

 ## Hardware Requirements